slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 # Implementing PaneViewListView Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
 This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` will be maintain the paneId from the `EventData` it was passed during creation so the menu can operate on the correct pane's `ViewPaneList`.

 Right clicking on a `ViewPaneList` item will also trigger a focus action on view for that `ViewPaneList` item causing the view to gain focus.

-The Default extension, `CloseOthers`, will be retooled to work on the `PaneViewList` for the pane associated with the `PaneViewListView` that it manages.
+The core extension, `CloseOthers`, will be retooled to work on the `PaneViewList` for the pane associated with the `PaneViewListView` that it manages.

 ```javascript